congma/vim-syntax-python/README.md

 `syntax/python.vim` are added back, while enhancements are added and bugs are fixed whenever found.

+The syntax file has been cleaned-up for Python 3.x.
+Syntaxes and highlights specific to Python 2 have been removed.

 Features
 --------

 * Added back highlighting for magic comments: source code encoding and `#!` (executable) strings.
 * Added back optional highlighting for `%`-formatting inside strings.
+* Non-ASCII characters are highlighted as error in raw-bytes literals (e.g. in `rb"..."`).

 Bugfixes
 --------